smitelli/scottsmitelli.com/src/content/articles/klein-tools-ti250-hidden-worlds/index.md

 Klein Tools is a manufacturer of hand tools for professional electricians, and they've been in that business for over a century and a half.
 Are they the best at it?
 Ehh, depends who you ask.
 Are they a real brand with a reputation to uphold?
 They sure are, especially compared to competitors like "Happlignly" (which was an honest-to-God result at the time of this writing).
 Klein isn't _really_ known for software engineering or hardware design, but I decided to give them a chance and see what it was all about.

 {{% box %}}
 **Update (May 2023):** After this article was initially published, the user {{% link hn-user-mfincham /%}} posted a {{% link hn-comment-uni-trend %}}comment{{% /link %}} on Hacker News stating that the camera looks like a rebranded version of a product made by **Uni-Trend (Uni-T)**.
-After looking a bit myself, I am convinced that the Klein Tools TI250 is essentially a Uni-T UTi120P in a different case.
+After looking a bit myself, I am convinced that the Klein Tools TI250 is essentially a Uni-T UTi120P in a different case, possibly with minor firmware changes.

-{{% link uni-trend-uti120p %}}Uni-T's website{{% /link %}} offers "PC Software" for this camera which reads the exact metadata I was trying to reverse-engineer here, and this explains why such data is embedded in the file to begin with.
+{{% link uni-trend-uti120p %}}Uni-T's website{{% /link %}} offers "PC Software" for the UTi120P which purports to read the exact metadata I was trying to reverse-engineer here, and this likely explains why such data is embedded in the file to begin with. _However,_ the files I tested were all misidentified as coming from a camera with a model number "WB-300" and this misidentification caused them to display improperly.
 {{% /box %}}

 The TI250 can be had for $299, and boasts a few features I was specifically looking for.
 It's a true thermal imager, which means it presents a two-dimensional picture of the temperature at every point in its field of view.
 Compare it to an image taken by a regular photographic camera: